 - Chalk Paint – 2 colors

 - I used Folk Art Home Decor Chalk Paint in Cascade and Rich Black

 - Money Saving Tip: Plan ahead and use a Jo-Ann’s 50%-off coupon on the Chalk Paint, Spouncer and Stencils.
 Sign up for their free mailing list, and be aware that they may accept coupons from Michaels.
 Plan ahead and buy ALL with a coupon; there no reason to pay full price, well, EVER, when they mail coupons regularly

 - Fine and Rough Sandpaper

 - Money Saving Tip: Planning to distress?
 Any paint brush will do; use an old one

 - ‘Spouncer’ or ‘Dabber’

-- You might ask, what on earth is that?
+- What on earth is a spouncer?
 Essentially, it’s a round foam ‘stamp’ used to apply paint.
-It gives you nice clean edges without paint bleeding under the stencil.
-Trust me, you want to use this.
-It saves time and makes stenciling oh-so-easy!
+It creates clean edges without paint bleeding under the stencil.
+Trust me, you want to use this – it saves time and makes stenciling oh-so-easy!

 - Outdoor or Marine Grade Urethane or Sealer